The complete guide · Norway

 The iconic trails

-- Besseggen Ridge Walk - Norway's Most Popular Mountain Hike — Jotunheimen.
-Besseggen ridge hike: 14 km point-to-point between two differently coloured lakes in Jotunheimen.
-Trail logistics, the ferry, and why it's Norway's most-walked mountain route.
+- Besseggen Ridge Walk - One of Norway's Best Hikes — Jotunheimen.
+Besseggen is one of Norway's best hikes: 14 km point-to-point between two differently-coloured lakes in Jotunheimen.
+Trail logistics, the ferry, and why this ridge walk belongs on every Norway list.

 - Hardangervidda Crossing - Norway's Classic Multi-Day Traverse — Hardangervidda.
 Hardangervidda hike: 110 km across Europe's largest mountain plateau in 5-7 days.
 DNT cabin route, weather, and what makes this traverse harder than it looks on the map.

 - Kjeragbolten - Hiking Kjerag Above the Lysefjord — Lysefjord.
-Hike to Kjeragbolten: the boulder wedged 1000 m above the Lysefjord.
+Hike to Kjeragbolten: the boulder wedged 1000 m above the Lysefjord, Norway.
 11 km return, 570 m climb, and one of the most dramatic views in Norway.

-- Reinebringen - Lofoten's Classic Viewpoint Hike — Lofoten.
-Reinebringen hike: 4 km return, 1972 stone steps, Lofoten's most-photographed panorama.
+- Reinebringen Hike - Lofoten's Classic Viewpoint Trail — Lofoten.
+The Reinebringen hike on Lofoten islands: 4 km return, 1972 stone steps, the most-photographed panorama in the archipelago.
 Trail conditions, when to go, and how to reach the trailhead.

 - Romsdalseggen Ridge Walk - Norway's Best Valley Panorama — Romsdal.
-Romsdalseggen hike: 10 km ridge above Romsdal valley, 970 m climb, and Norway's most-photographed valley panorama.
+Romsdalseggen hike: 10 km ridge above Romsdal valley, 970 m climb.
+The best hiking trail from the Trollstigen area and Norway's most-photographed valley panorama.
 Access, difficulty, and logistics guide.

 - Stetind - Hiking to Norway's National Mountain — Tysfjord.
 Stetind approach hike: 12 km return to the base of Norway's 1392 m granite national mountain above the Tysfjord.
 Arctic scenery, no technical climbing required.

 - Trolltunga Norway - Hiking the Troll's Tongue — Hardangervidda.
-Trolltunga Norway hiking guide: 28 km return, 800 m climb, 11 hours.
+Trolltunga Norway hiking guide: 28 km return near Odda, 800 m climb, 11 hours.
 Trail conditions, access options, and why most visitors underestimate the difficulty.

 The five things to know before you fly in